 A bit of background for those unfamiliar with the question.
 In October 2008, a paper was published in a cryptography mailing list detailing a new peer-to-peer electronic currency called Bitcoin.
 The paper was written using the pseudonym ‘Satoshi Nakamoto’, and it had no copyright claims whatsoever; to this day, the identity of the author is highly disputed.
 Satoshi became a mythical figure in cryptocurrency circles, with the secrecy surrounding his/her/their identity fuelling Bitcoin’s mystique.

-Satoshi’s identity remained a mystery until 2015, when Wired published an article detailing supposed evidence pointing that an Australian academic called Craig Wright was Nakamoto.
+Satoshi’s identity remained a mystery until 2015, when Wired published an article detailing supposed evidence claiming that an Australian academic called Craig Wright was Nakamoto.
 The claim was disputed by several people, and evidence started mounting up that Wright’s claim was a hoax, but he kept telling everyone that he was Nakamoto nonetheless.

 In recent months, Wright has been ramping up his legal efforts to be recognised as Satoshi Nakamoto.
 He first started threatening to sue anyone who denied he is Satoshi, and has actually initiated libel proceedings against various people in English courts.
 But the latest development has been to claim copyright ownership over the Bitcoin paper, and in April 2019 he registered the Bitcoin white paper with the US Copyright Office, and the claim has been registered, and a certificate issued.